AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 ### Overview {#overview}

-The Real User Monitoring service is a type of performance monitoring technology that captures and analyzes the digital user experiences of a website or application in real-time.
-It provides visibility into the real-time performance of a web application and provides accurate insight into the end-user experience.
+The Real Use Monitoring service is a type of performance monitoring technology that captures and analyzes the digital user experiences of a website or application in real-time.
+It provides visibility into the real-time performance of a web application and provides deeper insight into the end-user experience.

-The Real User Monitoring service provides deep insight into key performance metrics right from the initiation of the URL until the request is served back to the browser all of which helps the developers enhance the application to make it easy to use for the end users.
+With Real Use Monitoring , key performance metrics are tracked right from the initiation of the URL until the request is served back to the browser all of which helps the developers enhance the application to make it easy to use for the end users.

-### Who Can Benefit from Real User Monitoring Service? {#who-can-benefit-from-rum-service}
+### Who Can Benefit from Real Use Monitoring Service? {#who-can-benefit-from-rum-service}

 RUM Data Service is beneficial for all customers whether utilising Adobe's, or their own CDN.
-It offers a more precise reflection of user interactions, ensuring a reliable measure of website engagement by reflecting the number of Page Views on the client-side.
+It offers a representative reflection of user interactions, ensuring a reliable measure of website engagement by capturing the number of Page Views on the client-side.

-In particular, for Adobe CDN users, it accurately tracks user interactions for a direct comparison of client-side Page Views with server-side CDN logs.
+In particular, for Adobe CDN users,  this service provides valuable insights into user interactions, helping to identify if your CDN setup or implementation may be resulting in a higher number of content requests compared to server-side logs.

-For customers employing their own CDN they can benefit from simplified traffic reporting, as Adobe now directly integrates these Page Views, eliminating the need for separate reports.
+For customers employing their own CDN they can benefit from simplified traffic reporting, as Adobe now directly integrates these Page Views, eliminating the need for separate reports during renewal cycles.

-Additionally, all customers gain deep insights into page performance, to optimise their digital experiences effectively.
+Would you like to unlock the full potential of your website , then ask us for providing you access to our Early Adopter version of RUM Explorer platform!
+This cutting-edge tool can provide unparalleled insights into your page performance, including detailed metrics on the number of clicks, Core Web Vitals (CWV), conversions, and comprehensive customer journey maps.
+Discover where your traffic is coming from—whether it's referrals, search engines, or direct visits—and understand your audience better with data on user agents, including bots, desktops, and mobile devices.
+By utilizing these powerful insights, you can fine-tune your digital experiences to meet your users' needs more effectively.
+Don't miss out on this opportunity to elevate your web performance.
+Interested in learning more?
+Reach out to us at email  "aemcs-rum-adopter@adobe.com" today and start optimizing your digital strategy!

-### Understand how the Real User Monitoring Service Works {#understand-how-the-rum-service-works}
+### Understand how the Real Use Monitoring Service Works {#understand-how-the-rum-service-works}

-Adobe Experience Manager uses Real User Monitoring (RUM) to help customers and Adobe understand, how visitors are interacting with Adobe Experience Manager-powered sites, to diagnose performance issues, and to measure the effectiveness of experiments.
+Adobe Experience Manager uses Real Use Monitoring (RUM) to help customers and Adobe understand, how visitors are interacting with Adobe Experience Manager-powered sites, to diagnose performance issues, and to measure the effectiveness of experiments.
 RUM preserves the privacy of visitors through sampling - only a small portion of all page views will be monitored - and judicious exclusion of all personally identifiable information (PII).

-### Real User Monitoring Service and Privacy {#rum-service-and-privacy}
+### Real Use Monitoring Service and Privacy {#rum-service-and-privacy}

-The Real User Monitoring service in Adobe Experience Manager is designed to preserve visitor privacy and minimize data collection.
+The Real Use Monitoring service in Adobe Experience Manager is designed to preserve visitor privacy and minimize data collection.
 As a visitor, this means that no personal information will be collected by the site you are visiting or made available to Adobe.

 As a site operator, this means no additional opt-in is required to enable monitoring through this feature.So, there will be no additional pop up for the end users to accept for enabling RUM monitoring.

-### Real User Monitoring Service Data Sampling {#rum-service-data-sampling}
+### Real Use Monitoring Service Data Sampling {#rum-service-data-sampling}

 Traditional web analytics solutions try to collect data on every single visitor.
-Adobe Experience Manager's Real User Monitoring service only captures information from a small fraction of page views.
-The Real User Monitoring service data is meant to be sampled and anonymized rather than a replacement for analytics.
+Adobe Experience Manager's Real Use Monitoring service only captures information from a small fraction of page views.
+The Real Use Monitoring service data is meant to be sampled and anonymized rather than a replacement for analytics.
 By default, pages will have a 1:100 sampling ratio.
 Site operators cannot configure this number to increase or decrease the sampling rate as of today.
 To estimate total traffic accurately,for every 100 page views, we gather detailed data from one, giving you a reliable approximation of overall traffic."

 As the decision of whether the data will be collected is made on a page view by page view basis, it becomes virtually impossible to track interactions across multiple pages.
 RUM has no concept of visits, visitors, or sessions, only of page views.
 This is by design.

 ### What Data is Being Collected {#what-data-is-being-collected}

-The Real User Monitoring service is designed to prevent the collection of personally identifiable information.
-The full set of information that can be collected by Adobe Experience Manager's Real User Monitoring service is listed below:
+The Real Use Monitoring service is designed to prevent the collection of personally identifiable information.
+The full set of information that can be collected by Adobe Experience Manager's Real Use Monitoring service is listed below:

 * The host name of the site being visited, for example: `experienceleague.adobe.com`
 * The broad user agent type that is used to display the page, such as: desktop or mobile